Board of Directors

 Recording engineer, sound designer and Sound Gallery’s Technical Director, Duncan has extensive experience of working with bands, singer-songwriters, musicians, composers and arrangers as well as delivering music technology courses and tuition on a number of DAWs (Logic, Cubase, Ableton, Reason).

-Duncan is in charge of Sound Gallery’s equipment and software updates and delivers Sound Gallery’s music technology courses, the SiMPTI work experience programme, Access to SiMPTI programme and the #Focus5 Project.
+Duncan is in charge of Sound Gallery’s equipment and software updates and delivers Sound Gallery’s music technology courses, the SiMPTI work experience programme and Access to SiMPTI programme.
 Read more

 Aleksis Gailans – Vice Chair & Treasurer